surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 	foo($o);
 	var_dump($o); /* this is still an object, not the integer 42 */

-Everybody says that "objects are references in PHP5", even the official manual sometimes suggests this ;-) This is horribly wrong technically.
+Everybody says that "objects are references in PHP 5", even the official manual sometimes suggests this ;-) This is horribly wrong technically.
 However, objects borrow references behavior, as when you pass a variable which is an object to a function, this function can modify the same object.

->> Objects are **not** passed by references, this is **wrong**.
+> Objects are **not** passed by references, this is **wrong**.
 However, they borrow the same behavior as PHP variables references.

 This is because in the zval you pass to the function, you don't pass an object precisely, but its unique identifier, that will serve to look it up into the global object store, thus effectively leading to the same object at the end.
 You can end up having 3 different zvals in memory, they can all store into them the same object handle, and then they will lead to the same object into memory.